 Using carted water

-- Drinking water taken from Western Water’s system by a water carter is subject to the same water restrictions that may apply to the location where the water is drawn from.
+- Drinking water taken from Greater Western Water’s system by a water carter is subject to the same water restrictions that may apply to the location where the water is drawn from.

 - The Department of Health and Human Services' Food Safety Unit has information on keeping drinking water safe and private drinking water carters.